trek-view/basecamp/_posts/2021-01-29-expodition-episode-8-the-road-to-sydney.md

 **573 days.
 27 countries.
 3 continents.
 25,000 miles.**

-In 2013 Zac embarked on a 25,000 mile solo cycle ride from his home in England to Sydney on his budget childhood bicycle.
+In 2013 Zac Newham embarked on a 25,000 mile solo cycle ride from his home in England to Sydney, Australia on his budget childhood bicycle.

-The Road to Sydney portrays a truthful (albeit whirlwind!) snapshot of this epic year and a half long journey on two wheels and palpably puts us all in the saddle as he pedals his way east.
+His film, The Road to Sydney, portrays a truthful (albeit whirlwind!) snapshot of this epic year and a half long journey on two wheels and palpably puts us all in the saddle as he pedals his way east.

 Funny, simple, unpretentious and full of good cheer.